FluentCRM/fluent-crm-developers-docs/src/modules/contact-profile-section.md

 ### How it works
 The custom section is added via the `addProfileSection` method of the FluentCRM Extender API.
 This method takes three arguments:

-- `$key`: The key of the custom section.
-This ID will be used to identify the section.
+- `$key`: The key of the custom section which will be used to identify the section.
-  You may rename it as you like but make sure that it does not conflict with other section
+  It is recommended to have your own plugin prefix.
+  For example, if your plugin prefix is `mcp`, then you can use `mcp_my_custom_section` as the key so that it will not conflict with Profile sections.

 - `$sectionTitle`: This is the title of the new section within fluent crm profile sections.